KernFerm/BubblesTheDev-WebBrowser/Docs/ARCHITECTURE.md

 * encrypted session-snapshot handling for restoring profile tabs and selected browsing state
 * profile restore points, integrity checks, repair paths, and safer rollback handling
 * profile backup and restore behavior that stays local and browser-controlled

+## Local Browser Feature State

+The tab-organization and browser-tool features use the existing profile session snapshot path instead of a parallel cloud or dashboard service.

+Profile-scoped browser feature state includes vertical-tab layout, tab groups, saved workspaces, duplicate-tab preferences, privacy preset metadata, local website app records, local sidebar settings, local PDF annotation metadata, Picture-in-Picture state, link-safety preferences, and permission-use indicators.

+The local PDF editing service lives in trusted main-process code.
+It lazy-loads `pdf-lib` for byte-level PDF edits, `pdf.js-extract` for independent local text extraction/verification, and a helper child process using `pdf-to-png-converter` for rasterized permanent redaction.
+Renderer code can request narrow PDF actions through preload IPC, but it does not receive unrestricted filesystem access or decrypted document bytes.

+Guest and incognito windows normalize the same structures for runtime behavior, but their feature data is temporary and is not permanently written as profile state.

+## Anonymous Feedback Architecture

+The optional feedback panel is browser-owned UI opened from the Help menu.
+The renderer collects only a selected category, a plain-text message, an unchecked-by-default basic technical-details option, a required privacy confirmation, and an empty honeypot field.
+The message box uses category-specific placeholder formats as guidance only.
+The opt-in technical details are limited to browser version, Windows major version, CPU architecture, CPU type, RAM, and GPU type.

+The preload bridge exposes a narrow `feedback:submit` IPC call.
+The main process accepts that call only from the trusted browser renderer, validates the payload shape, scans only the typed message for sensitive-data patterns, applies local cooldown, and sends the minimized submission securely.
+Redirects are disabled and the response is reduced to generic success or failure state before returning to the renderer.

+Feedback is deliberately separate from diagnostics, crash reporting, telemetry, analytics, profile backup, AI memory, linked-account state, browsing history, and open-tab state.
+Guest and incognito windows use the same transient form behavior and do not persist submitted feedback locally.

 ## Import Surfaces